SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 - Phone: "Loading... loading... still loading..."
 - Me: awkward smile "Just a minute..."
 - Phone: "Connection timeout"
-- Me: more awkward smiling "Would you believe I have a 15-year-old number?"
+- Me: more awkward smiling to the salon staff
+- Me: calls wife for rescue "Hey, could you please make the payment?"
-- Wife (on phone): "I told you so!"
+- Wife (instantly): "I told you so!"
 (She really loves saying that now)

 ## The Hotel California Situation: You Can Check Out, But You Can Never Leave